AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/user-access-details.md

     * Users can drill into just the teams they belong to
     * Users can look at their own analytics

-* Relationships Page:
+* People Page:

     * Users can share groups with everyone
     * Users can share groups with just the teams they belong to
+    * Users will have visibility to all people in your Actions database
     * When a user is deleted, their shared contacts transfer ownership to the Master Admin who deleted the user

-* Sales Beat - Next and Live Feed:

-    * Users can view the ‘everyone’ view
-    * Users can filter by the team(s) they belong to
-    * User can share posts with everyone
-    * Users can share posts with just the team(s) they belong to

 * Team Management Page: